Inzamam1121/Inzamam1121/README.md

 <img align="right" width="380" alt="developer at work" src="./hero.gif">

-I'm a **Data & AI Engineer** who enjoys the whole path a dataset takes — from raw and messy, through pipelines and models, to something a person can actually act on.
+I'm a **Data & AI Engineer** who builds production systems around data and models — not just notebooks.
+Most of my work is multi-tenant SaaS: LLM pipelines, async APIs, and the billing, permissions and real-time plumbing that has to work around them.

-- 🧠 Working across **data engineering, machine learning, and backend systems** with Python and modern ML frameworks
-- 🛠️ Comfortable building the full stack around a model: ingestion, training, API, deployment
+- 🧠 Shipping **AI-backed platforms** with Python, FastAPI and PostgreSQL — LLM integration, token metering, tenant isolation
+- 🛠️ Full-stack when it's needed: React + TypeScript frontends on top of the APIs I build
+- 🚢 Comfortable owning a feature end to end — schema, API, UI, Docker, CI/CD
 - 🤝 Open to collaborating on **AI/ML and data-driven projects**
-- 🎯 Actively looking for **opportunities where I can build and grow**
-- 💬 Ask me about **Data Engineering, AI/ML, Python, and backend architecture**
+- 💬 Ask me about **LLM pipelines, multi-tenant architecture, Python, and backend design**
-- ⚡ Fun fact: I'm early in the journey — plenty more shipping ahead
+- ⚡ Most of my recent work is under NDA — see **Selected Work** below for what I can share

 <br clear="right">